Southwest cancellations continue as airline deals with 'meltdown' fallout - KTVZ

 By Forrest Brown, Gregory Wallace and Karla Cripps, CNN

-As Southwest Airlines scrambled to get its planes back in the air and its passengers back home heading into Thursday, US Transportation Secretary Pete Buttigieg has taken a sharp line with the company.

-He’s pulling no punches, referring to the situation as a complete “meltdown” of the system.
+“We’re continuing to work to make this up to you, and you’ll continue to hear about that soon.
+But for now, we’re focused on restoring the reliability and level of customer experience we expect of ourselves, and you expect of us.”

+His remarks, which follow earlier apologies from airline CEO Bob Jordan, came as US Transportation Secretary Pete Buttigieg made his own scathing assessment Southwest’s troubles, calling the situation a complete “meltdown.”

-“You’ve got a company here that’s got a lot of cleaning up to do,” he has said.
+“You’ve got a company here that’s got a lot of cleaning up to do,” he said.

+Elaine Chao, who served as Secretary of Transportation during the Trump administration, described the Southwest Airlines breakdown as “a failure of unbelievable proportions.”

+She told CNN it was “a perfect storm of all the things that have been going on with the company.”

-And while the company has previously warned that it could take days to clear the backlog of stranded people and lost luggage, one of its unions offered a ray of hope that things might be better by early as Friday.
+Southwest has previously warned that it could take days to clear the backlog of stranded people and lost luggage, but one of its unions offered a ray of hope, saying that things might be better by Friday.

-But Thursday promises to be more of the same, with 2,349 Southwest flights already canceled, according to flight tracking website FlightAware.
-Once again, cancellations are almost all on Southwest; there are only 2,410 total US flights canceled for Thursday as of 1:40 a.m.
-ET.
+However, Thursday promises to be more of the same, with Southwest departures accounting for 2,357 of a total of 2,448 flights canceled, according to flight tracking website FlightAware.

 On top of all that, there’s increasing scrutiny of what led up to this meltdown, with operations at Denver International Airport under a microscope.